BatmanAoD/belle-lang/ThoughtsInProgress.md

    would **include** separate cases for error-handling (a la Rust's `Result` type).

 This would be the first step in compilation; after all API files have been generated, piecewise compilation of the system would be trivial.
+It would also make partial builds
+quicker: since API files are auto-generated, they could include a hash at the top generated from the build-relevant aspects of the file (i.e., comments are not used in the hash generation); downstream build targets would only be rebuilt if this hash changes.

 This would allow auto-detection and propagation of `mut` (or `const`), `constexpr`, etc. It would also allow developers to have a simple and *reliable* API to look at,